mortezakowkabi/jcb-persian-documentation/018-Custom-Admin-Views.md

 6. Optionally link **fields**, **layouts**, or **template files**.
 7. Save the view.

-Once compiled, JCB automatically generates the PHP controller and view files in the component’s `admin/views/` folder.
+Once compiled, JCB automatically generates the PHP controller and view files in the component's `admin/views/` folder.

 ---